MohammadElsharqawy/Scalable-AWS-infrastructure-using-terraform/README.md

 ## Features ⬇️

 - **Networking Setup:**
-  - Creation of VPC with public and private subnets
+  - Creation of VPC with public and private subnets.
-  - Configuration of internet gateway and NAT gateway
+  - Configuration of internet gateway and NAT gateway.
-  - Establishment of route tables for public and private subnets
+  - Establishment of route tables for public and private subnets.
 - **Compute Resources:**
-  - Deployment of EC2 instances for bastion and application servers
+  - Deployment of EC2 instances: a Bastion host in the public subnet and an application server in the private subnet.
-  - Implementation of security groups for SSH access and application-specific ports
+  - Implementation of security groups for SSH access and application-specific ports.
-  - Utilization of remote state and locking mechanism for enhanced collaboration and security
+  - Utilization of remote state and locking mechanism for enhanced collaboration and security.
-- **Workspace Management:**
+- **State Management and Environment Workspacest:**
+  - S3 Bucket for storing Terraform state files, ensuring a centralized and versioned state.
+  - DynamoDB Table for state locking, preventing concurrent state modifications and ensuring safe collaboration.
-  - Provisioning of separate workspaces for development (dev) and production (prod) environments
+  - Provisioning of separate workspaces for development (dev) and production (prod) environments.
-  - Definition of variable files (`.tfvars`) for each environment to manage configurations effectively
+  - Definition of variable files (`.tfvars`) for each environment to manage configurations effectively.
 - **Infrastructure Modularity:**
-  - Modularization of network resources into a separate module for better organization and reusability
+  - Modularization of network resources into a separate module for better organization and reusability.
 - **Email Notification System:**
-  - Verification of email in AWS SES service for sending notifications
+  - Verification of email in AWS SES service for sending notifications.
-  - Creation of a Lambda function to send email alerts triggered by state file changes
+  - Creation of a Lambda function to send email alerts triggered by state file changes.
 - **Database and Caching:**
-  - Deployment of RDS (Relational Database Service) for database management
+  - Deployment of RDS (Relational Database Service) for database management.
-  - Configuration of ElastiCache for caching data to improve application performance
+  - Configuration of ElastiCache for caching data to improve application performance.
 - **Secrets Management:**
-  - Secure storage of SSH private key using AWS Secrets Manager
+  - Secure storage of SSH private key using AWS Secrets Manager.

 ## Deployment Instructions ⬇️